coderscoin/docs/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Header 1
+# Getting started

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+Welcome to CodersCoin official documentation.
+This website provides instructions for contributing to CodersCoin, as well as for running and configuring the node and mining software.

-## Header 2
+## Governance and mining

 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.

-### Header 3
+### Mine CodersCoin

 ```js
 // Javascript code with syntax highlighting.